quii/learn-go-with-tests/anti-patterns.md

 From time to time it's necessary to review your TDD techniques and remind yourself of behaviours to avoid.

+The TDD process is conceptually simple to follow, but as you do it you'll find it challenging your design skills. **Don't mistake this for TDD being hard, it's design that's hard!**

 This chapter lists a number of TDD and testing anti-patterns, and how to remedy them.

 ## Not doing TDD at all